heisthesisko/azure-se-bootcamp/Azure_Technology_30_Minute_Demo_Content/Azure-Defender-for-Linux-in-Healthcare.md

 - **Azure Arc network requirements**: outbound TLS to Azure endpoints; can use Arc Gateway to simplify allow lists.
 - **MDE Linux**: do **not** use PAC/WPAD or SSL interception; configure static proxy and bypass.

-**Director of IT – Commentary:**
+>[!TIP]
-- We place Arc & MDE egress on **dedicated proxy policy** and document endpoints with security.
+>We place Arc & MDE egress on **dedicated proxy policy** and document endpoints with security.
 It avoids surprises during Joint Commission audits.

 ---